What is Occupational Therapy?

 As an inclusive profession, occupational therapy maximizes health, well-being, and quality of life for all people, populations, and communities through effective solutions that facilitate participation in everyday living.

-Dean and Professor, College of Nursing & Health Professions
+Program Director, College of Nursing & Health Professions